-The lands identified as Special Site 21 are located on the west side of Stanfield Road, south of Queensway East.
+4.21.1 The lands identified as Special Site 21 are located on the west side of Stanfield Road, south of Queensway East.

-Notwithstanding the provisions of the Residential Low Density I designation, the following additional policies will apply:
+4.21.2 Notwithstanding the provisions of the Residential Low Density I designation, the following additional policies will apply:

-- a. hair care and aesthetics services will be permitted; - b.
-Secondary office uses, excluding medical offices, will be permitted; - c. the total gross floor area non residential of all buildings and structures on the lands shall not exceed $350 \, \text{m}^2$ ; and - d. the total gross floor area non residential devoted to hair care and aesthetics services will not exceed 200 m2 and will be located on the ground floor.
+- a. hair care and aesthetics services will be permitted; - b. secondary office uses, excluding medical offices, will be permitted; - c. the total gross floor area non-residential of all buildings and structures on the lands shall not exceed 350 m; and - d. the total gross floor area non-residential devoted to hair care and aesthetics services will not exceed 200 m and will be located on the ground floor.

-The lands identified as Special Site 22 are located east of Cawthra Road, south of the Canadian National Railway tracks.
+4.22.1 The lands identified as Special Site 22 are located east of Cawthra Road, south of the Canadian National Railway tracks.

-Notwithstanding the provisions of the Residential Low Density II designation, two three storey apartment buildings will be permitted.
+4.22.2 Notwithstanding the provisions of the Residential Low Density II designation, two three storey apartment buildings will be permitted.

-The lands identified as Special Site 23 are located at the northwest corner of Kendall Road and Dixie Road.
+4.23.1 The lands identified as Special Site 23 are located at the northwest corner of Kendall Road and Dixie Road.

-Notwithstanding the provisions of the Residential Low Density I designation, an office for a maximum of four medical practitioners will be permitted.
+4.23.2 Notwithstanding the provisions of the Residential Low Density I designation, an office for a maximum of four medical practitioners will be permitted.

-The lands identified as Special Site 24 are located east of Fergus Avenue, north of Lakeshore Road East.
+4.24.1 The lands identified as Special Site 24 are located east of Fergus Avenue, north of Lakeshore Road East.

-Notwithstanding the provisions of the Residential High Density designation, townhouse dwellings will be permitted.
+4.24.2 Notwithstanding the provisions of the Residential High Density designation, townhouse dwellings will be permitted.

-The lands identified as Special Site 25 are located on the north side of Lakeshore Road East, east of Strathy Avenue.
+4.25.1 The lands identified as Special Site 25 are located on the north side of Lakeshore Road East, east of Strathy Avenue.

-Notwithstanding the provisions of the Residential Low Density II and Mixed Use designations, the following additional policies will apply:
+4.25.2 Notwithstanding the provisions of the Residential Low Density II and Mixed Use designations, the following additional policies will apply: